Frozen-Projects/WinInputs/README.md

 - So, we will update it with "our needs" and right now we have other project priorities.

 **UPDATES:**
-- There no dependency which related with Unreal Engine.
+- There is no dependency which related with Unreal Engine.
 All of them come from Microsoft Native APIs.
 So it is fully supported with all minor and major versions.
 - We compiled it with UE4.27 if you need it for different versions, just create a C++ Function Library, copy all codes and includes, compile it.

 **PLATFORM SUPPORT:**